-assessments p prior to agreement of a place.
+assessments prior to agreement of a place.
 Area for focus Key Points Action Completed Place offered - Yes School provision able to meet need Confirm to SEND Case Manager Place confirmed.
 Yes School to make contact with family.
 SBM to contact family and arrange a visit into school to meet staff and pupils in cohort.
-Head to write a welcome letter to family, Preparation for placement • Area for focus Key Points Action Completed Home visits Build a relationship with families and pupil IF Health & Safety guidance allows: For key staff to arrange a home visit prior to transition visits into school.
+Head to write a welcome letter to family, Preparation for placement Area for focus Key Points Action Completed Home visits Build a relationship with families and pupil IF Health & Safety guidance allows: For key staff to arrange a home visit prior to transition visits into school.
 Transition visits into school by pupil Establish at least 3 visits if possible into school prior to placement Families invited and dates provided.
 School sets up appropriate events, including space for families to relax with coffee with key staff.
 Invite to play and stay and provide with dates, if entering EYFS.
 Additional information sharing Meet with families to share paperwork and to complete any health information, including diets and audiology.
 Families invited & paperwork prepared.
-Quiet space for key staff to meet with families over coffee to meet 1:1 to discuss any medical needs etc. Additional Discuss with pupil/family Provide pupil/ family with communication resources to applicable.
+Quiet space for key staff to meet with families over coffee to meet 1:1 to discuss any medical needs etc. Additional resources Discuss with pupil/family appropriate communication aids to support specific needs of child and their transition into school life.
+Provide pupil/ family with communication resources to use in preparation for starting at Royal Cross if applicable.
+For example: Laminated picture communication booklet including photographs of teachers and school environment.

-For example: